m1balcerak/financial_labels/README.md

-# enter 'bin' directory with the visualisation scrip
+# enter 'bin' directory with the visualisation script
 cd bin

 # for local extrema label visualisation run: